-Note: This section does not require an evaluation.

-1. Scope (max 0.5 pages)

-- For Thematic proposals, explain how the project: - Answers to one or more research priorities of the Call - Incorporates interdisciplinary - For Bottom-Up proposals, explain how the project aligns with the scope of the Pillar.

-Interdisciplinarity can be at the level of:

-- Mobilised scientific disciplines - And / or the integration of methodological approaches - And / or the various ways to apprehend the research questions

-1. Scope

-BRAIN-be 2.0 online Platform > Research Proposal > Documents > Proposal description

-IN / OUT of scope evaluation

-Please indicate whether the project proposal is in scope, partially out of scope or totally out of scope:

-- For Thematic proposals: Compliance with the research priorities of the Call - For Bottom-up proposals: Compliance with the scope of the Pillar

-- If you consider the proposal as 'OUT of scope', your evaluation ends here. - If you consider the proposal 'IN scope' OR 'partially OUT of scope', you must complete the rest of the evaluation. - Proposals 'partially OUT of scope' may only be financed based upon the agreement of the Panel, who may impose adequate adjustments for it to be 'IN scope'.

-2. Impact overview

-2.1 Position of the project in terms of impact

-Your proposal will be evaluated in accordance to how you position your project in terms of impact.
+1. Scope (max 0.5 pages) 1.
+Scope Proposal description BRAIN-be 2.0 online Platform > Research Proposal > Documents > 🖹 Proposal description For Thematic proposals, explain how the project: Answers to one or more research priorities of the Call Incorporates interdisciplinarity For Bottom-Up proposals, explain how the project aligns with the scope of the Pillar.
+Note: Interdisciplinarity can be at the level of: Mobilised scientific disciplines And / or the integration of methodological approaches And / or the various ways to apprehend the research questions scope of the Pillar.
+IN / OUT of scope evaluation Please indicate whether the project proposal is in scope, partially out of scope or totally out of scope: For Thematic proposals: Compliance with the research priorities of the Call For Bottom-up proposals: Compliance with the scope of the Pillar Note: If you consider the proposal as 'OUT of scope', your evaluation ends here.
+If you consider the proposal 'IN scope' OR 'partially OUT of scope', you must complete the rest of the evaluation.
+Proposals 'partially OUT of scope' may only be financed based upon the agreement of the Panel, who may impose adequate adjustments for it to be 'IN scope'.
+2. Impact overview 2.
+Impact overview 2.1 Position of the project i n terms of impact BRAIN-be 2.0 online Platform > Research Proposal > Documents > 🖹 Proposal description Proposal description Your proposal will be evaluated in accordance to how you position your project in terms of impact.
 This will allow showing the difference between Thematic and Bottom-up projects, and their position regarding the state of the art, so that evaluators will take it into account.
-Locate your project in the following 2 tables:

-TABLE I: Position of the project regarding the state of the art (linked to Point 3.1.1)

-Please put 'x' in the cells which are relevant to your project; filling out multiple lines is allowed.
-The meaning of the 'x' is explained within the table.

-Positioning of the project regarding the state of the art Within Beyond / Innovative in terms of topic Catching up (in Belgium) on an existing body of international evidence Exploring a gap in international research in terms of methodology Reproducing an existing methodology Exploring new methodology

-$[\rightarrow Continues next page]$

-2. Impact overview

-BRAIN-be 2.0 online Platform > Research Proposal > Documents > Proposal description

-This section does not require an evaluation here.
+Locate your project in the following 2 tables: m-up projects, and their position This section does not require an evaluation here.
 It is a visual explanation of how applicants locate their project in terms of impact (Point 2.1), followed by a brief explanation (Point 2.2).
 Note that BRAIN-be 2.0 projects do not necessarily seek innovation.
 Please take this into account while assessing the proposal.

-TABLE I: Position of the project regarding the state of the art (linked to Point 3.1.1)

-Applicants must put 'x' in the cells relevant to their project; the meaning of the 'x' is explained within the table.
+TABLE I: Position of the project regarding the state of the art (linked to Point 3.1.1) Please put 'x' in the cells which are relevant to your project; filling out multiple lines is allowed.
+The meaning of the 'x' is explained within the table.
+TABLE I: Position of the project regarding the state of the art (linked to Point 3.1.1) Applicants must put 'x' in the cells relevant to their project; the meaning of the 'x' is explained within the table.
 Note that projects including FSI(s) must also complete the table underneath.

-TABLE II: Position of the project in terms of the foreseen impact of the project (linked to Point 5.1)

-Applicants must put 'x' in the cells relevant to their project; the meaning of the 'x' is explained within the table.
-They may fill out multiple lines.

-Impact in Table II is to be understood in terms of the 'accent' of the project, methodology and output, and the target public of the project.

-Projects including FSI(s) must also complete the following table:
+Positioning of the project regarding the state of the art Beyond / Innovative TABLE II: Position of the project in terms of the foreseen impact of the project (linked to Point 5.1) Applicants must put 'x' in the cells relevant to their project; the meaning of the 'x' is explained within the table.
+They may fill out multiple lines. in terms of topic Catching up (in Belgium) on an existing Exploring a gap in international Notes in terms of methodology body of international evidence Reproducing an existing methodology research Exploring new methodology Note: Impact in Table II is to be understood in terms of the 'accent' of the project, methodology and output, and the target public of the project. $[\rightarrow$ Continues next page] Projects including FSI(s) must also complete the following table: